Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 The benchmark(s):

-* Gaussian:  Gaussian elimination with partial pivoting (see README inside).
+* Gaussian:  Gaussian elimination with partial pivoting.

 * :new: FeStiff: compute the stiffness matrix, for the Poisson equation, discretized with P2 finite elements on triangles.